seankim0/superbowl_pred/README.md

-ㅕ# Super Bowl Winner Prediction Model
+# Super Bowl Winner Prediction Model

 ## Introduction

-This project aims to develop a machine learning model to predict the winner of the Super Bowl.
+This project aims to develop a machine-learning model to predict the winner of the Super Bowl.
 It analyzes various team and game-related data, leveraging multiple machine learning algorithms to make the final prediction.

 ## Code Overview